Updated: Mar 13

 This book is ideal for 1st-year civil engineering university students.
 This book covers the analysis and design of structural members subjected to tension, compression, torsion, and bending, including the fundamental concepts of structural engineering.

-Specialized topics include thermal effects, dynamic loading, non-prismatic members, beams of two materials, shear centres, pressure vessels, and statically indeterminate beams.
+Specialized topics include thermal effects, dynamic loading, non-prismatic members, beams of two materials, shear centers, pressure vessels, and statically indeterminate beams.

 Numerous examples are present throughout the book in order to illustrate the theoretical concepts and show how those concepts may be used in practical situations.